 This will all be covered in the Rental Agreement.
 If something concerns you and is missing, you can add it in as an amendment.

 If you’re signing the lease yourself but later planning on renting out an extra bedroom in your place, make sure the landlord does not have any restrictions on doing so.
-If you own the home, then apparently there is no one to ask but yourself!

 Rental agreements and applications are all pretty standard.
 You can see an example from my favorite self-help law website NOLO.com.
 The link is below.